ministryofjustice/moj-frontend/docs/components/search/_how-to-use.md

 You can add 1 of 2 GOV.UK button types to the search component:

-- text button component (usually with the text 'search')
+- text (usually with the wording 'search')
-- icon button component (featuring a magnifying glass icon)
+- icon (featuring a magnifying glass icon)

 <div class="govuk-inset-text">
-  Do not add the icon button component to the stacked layout.
+  Do not add the icon button to the stacked layout.
 It can only be added to the inline layout.
 </div>

+#### Primary and secondary buttons

-You can add the [GOV.UK primary button component](https://design-system.service.gov.uk/components/button/#default-buttons) or [GOV.UK secondary button component](https://design-system.service.gov.uk/components/button/#secondary-buttons) to the button types.
+You can use the [primary button component](https://design-system.service.gov.uk/components/button/#default-buttons) or [secondary button component](https://design-system.service.gov.uk/components/button/#secondary-buttons).

 Which one you choose depends on the design of the rest of the page.
-Avoid using more than 1 primary button on a page -- view [GOV.UK guidance on primary and secondary buttons](https://design-system.service.gov.uk/components/button/#:~:text=the%20Nunjucks%20macro.-,Default%20buttons,-Use%20a%20default).
+Avoid using more than 1 primary button on a page -- view [GOV.UK guidance on primary and secondary button components](https://design-system.service.gov.uk/components/button/#:~:text=the%20Nunjucks%20macro.-,Default%20buttons,-Use%20a%20default).

 #### The magnifying glass icon

 The magnifying glass icon is a widely used and recognised design for search.
-It's used here to save space on busy user interfaces.
-Button text is clearer and more accessible, so only use the icon on the inline layout if there's not enough space for the GOV.UK text button.
+It's used in this component to save space on busy user interfaces.
+Button text is clearer and more accessible, so only use the icon in the inline layout if you're short of space.

 There's a [Nielsen Norman Group article on the magnififying glass icon](https://www.nngroup.com/articles/magnifying-glass-icon/ ).